Rúben Ribeiro (footballer, born 1987)

-Rúben Tiago Rodrigues Ribeiro (born 1 August 1987) is a Portuguese professional footballer who plays as an attacking midfielder for Turkish club Hatayspor.
+Rúben Tiago Rodrigues Ribeiro (born 1 August 1987) is a Portuguese professional footballer who plays as a midfielder.

-He achieved Primeira Liga totals of 166 games and 17 goals, for Leixões, Beira-Mar, Paços de Ferreira, Rio Ave, Gil Vicente, Boavista and Sporting CP, winning the Taça da Liga with the last of those clubs in 2018.
+He achieved Primeira Liga totals of 189 games and 18 goals, for Leixões, Beira-Mar, Paços de Ferreira, Rio Ave, Gil Vicente, Boavista, Sporting CP and Chaves, winning the Taça da Liga with Sporting in 2018.
 He also played professionally in the United Arab Emirates and Turkey.

 Club career

 Early years

 Born in Porto, Ribeiro spent most of his youth career with local Boavista F.C. before joining Leixões S.C. in 2002 to complete his development.
 He only managed to total 13 league appearances in his first three senior seasons, ten of which in 2008–09, spent in the Primeira Liga; his debut in the competition took place on 15 September 2007, when he came on as a late substitute in a 0–0 away draw against precisely Boavista.

 Ribeiro played with F.C.
 Penafiel in the 2011–12 campaign, in the Segunda Liga.
 On 22 June 2012 he returned to the top flight, signing for four years with S.C.
 Beira-Mar.